-Technology support for all D'Youville students and employees
+Get access to technology support for all D'Youville students and employees.

 We provide support for all network, computer, printer, lab and account issues for all D'Youville students and employees.
 If you need help, contact us by telephone, email or create a ticket in our Help Desk system (using your DYC ID credentials).

 Computing accounts (known as DYC Network Accounts) and passwords control access to online resource and services at D’Youville College.
 Your DYC Network ID is a personal username along with a password to get secure access to services at D’Youville College including Webmail, Portal, Colleague, wireless internet, computer labs and printing.